Summer Storm Preparation

 Thunderstorms

-A thunderstorm is considered severe if it produces hail at least 1 inch in Summer Storm Preparation - Blog & Announcements - Kennedy Nemier Insurance Agency - Thunderstormdiameter or has wind gusts of at least 58 miles per hour.
+A thunderstorm is considered severe if it produces hail at least 1 inch in diameter or has wind gusts of at least 58 miles per hour.
 Every thunderstorm produces lightning, which kills more people each year than tornadoes or hurricanes.
 Heavy rain from thunderstorms can cause flash flooding, and high winds can damage homes and blow down trees and utility poles, causing widespread power outages.

 Know the Difference